4Satan answered the LORD, and said, Skin for skin, yea, all that a man hath will he give for his life. (Job 2:)

 The devil was a liar from the beginning (John 8:44).
 Here the serpent told the truth, other than to say they wouldn't die if they disobeyed.
 There are people telling us, the Christian, that we won't die if we disobey or if we don't follow the Word to the letter.
 I wonder where such words come from?

 We're told that the truth will set us free.
 Not in all cases.
 Here the two heard the truth, a least a good part of the truth, and followed the truth as they knew it.
 And having followed the truth as outlined to them, they suffered the most severe of punishments.
 Truth isn't the same for every one of us, nor is it our prerogative to decide which truth we're to follow.
 Abraham found grace and favor because he offered up his son for sacrifice.
 God will not reward us accordingly for doing the same thing with our son.
 Rahab the harlot was given high honors, even to being listed in the chapter of heros of faith, and this for betraying her people.
 After the worship of the golden calf in the wilderness, the Levites were told to take a sword and kill every one their neighbor.
-Peter was told to follow Jesus, and John was apparently told to wait.
+Peter was told to follow Jesus, and John who was following them, was seemingly told otherwise.
 Peter thought John (at least so it appears) should be obeying the commandment he was given.
 Each one of us is given a responsibility, a job.
 If everyone did the same job, that would leave a great deal left undone.
 I wouldn't want to be a mortician.
 But I'm glad there are those who have such a calling because the ground would be littered with smelly dead bodies otherwise.

 God is one God, this we know.
 Then who are the "Us" Adam and Eve have become like?
 The Jews have reprinted and repeated these words for many generations.
 And I'm sure they would love to change them.
 Because of these words, the churches have claimed them for support of the Trinity.
 What do these words mean?
 I'm not about to say I know.
-I haven't the faintest ideal what they mean.
+I haven't the faintest idea what they mean.
 I only know they're in the Bible, and I believe the Bible.
 Some things are to be left a mystery to me.
 I wish our theologians and Bible scholars would do the same instead of trying to fill in the gaps of their understanding with carnal fantasies.

 For myself, I don't understand what is happening to the world today.
 I don't even know what is happening to me, in my own life at this moment.
 I can't get a handle on this flesh that's so closely attached to me.
 How could I ever expect to understand the obscure things of God that happened thousands of years ago?